Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 <a name="uas-uai-validate-install"></a>
 #### Validate the Basic UAS Installation

-Make sure you are running on the LiveCD node and have initialized and authorized yourself in the CLI as described above.
+Make sure you are running on a booted NCN node and have initialized and authorized yourself in the CLI as described above.
+   > If the cray CLI was initialized on the LiveCD PIT node, the following commds will also work on the PIT node.

 1. Basic UAS installation is validated using the following:
    1.
       ```bash
-      pit# cray uas mgr-info list
+      ncn# cray uas mgr-info list
       ```

       Expected output looks similar to the following: